 But before we dissect this pivotal moment in Google’s history and how Pichai used it to propel Google into completely new markets—and himself up the corporate ladder—let’s step back and review how he even got to that position.

 Life before Google

 After completing his undergraduate studies in metallurgy engineering in his native India, Pichai headed to Stanford University where he earned a Master’s degree in material sciences and engineering.
-He abandoned plans for a PhD and instead worked as an engineer and product manager at Applied Materials before getting his MBA from the Wharton School at the University of Pennsylvania, graduating with an MBA.
+He abandoned plans for a PhD and instead worked as an engineer and product manager at Applied Materials before getting his MBA from the Wharton School at the University of Pennsylvania.

 Next up was a management consulting role with McKinsey & Company.
 He then joined Google in 2004, and 11 years later found himself named CEO as part of the Alphabet reorganization of the firm.

 Becoming a product leader at Google

 Pichai started at Google leading product management for the Google toolbar, a critically strategic product that enabled default search queries on different web browsers to go through Google and allow them to track browsing behavior to power the AdWords targeting engine.
 At the time, Internet Explorer was the “installed by default” incumbent for many users, while Firefox was the alternative browser of choice.